uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

     func(length int) string

+Parameter:

+    **length int:** Is how many digits that you want to store with

 Go to the friend.go and initialize the Base32 field inside the struct.
 Set the tag as "read_only".

 .. code-block:: go